 Producing a good resume is a basic requirement for a successful job search.
 A resume is critical in helping employers understand your experience and educational background and what you have to offer as a potential employee.
-The Career Center is here to assist you with this important task by providing the following resources:
+Berkeley Career Engagement is here to assist you with this important task by providing the following resources:

 Creating an Effective Resume